Jarichi/Mysteries-of-Rankhra/Campaign Notes/Session Planning/Arc 1/Quests/Arc 1 - The Mysteries of Rankhra.md

 	- Splint: increases armor AC by 2, can be applied.
 5000 gp
 	- Periapt of Wounded Closure: Stabilise on next turn if dead, 3000 gp
 	- Uncommon whip: 1d6+2, finesse weapon with 10ft reach., 500gp
-	- Badawi statue: Same statue as the explorer has, however this one seems more refined and peculiar.
-Required for the extra magic item.
+	- Badawi statue: Same statue as the explorer has, however this one seems more refined and peculiar
 	- Potion of healing